Süddeutsche Zeitung: 20th century

+21st century

-Declines in ad sales in the early 2000s was so severe that the paper was on the brink of bankruptcy in October 2002.
+Declines in advertising in the early 2000s were so severe that the paper was on the brink of bankruptcy in October 2002.
 The Süddeutsche survived through a 150 million euro investment by a new shareholder, a regional newspaper chain called Südwestdeutsche Medien.
-Over a period of three years, the newspaper underwent a reduction in its staff, from 425 to 307, the closing of a regional edition in Düsseldorf, and the scrapping of a section devoted to news from Berlin.
+Over three years, the newspaper underwent a reduction in its staff, from 425 to 307, the closing of a regional edition in Düsseldorf, and the scrapping of a section devoted to news from Berlin.

 In spring 2004, SZ launched the Süddeutsche Bibliothek.
 Each week, one of 50 famous novels of the 20th century was made available in hardcover at certain newsstands and in book shops.
 Later a series of 50 influential movies on DVD followed.
-In late 2004 the daily also launched a popular science magazine, SZ Wissen.
-In late 2005 a series of children's books continued this branch of special editions.
+In late 2004, the daily also launched a popular science magazine, SZ Wissen.
+In late 2005, a series of children's books continued this branch of special editions.

-In early 2015, the newspaper received a 2.6-terabyte data set from an anonymous source.
+In early 2015, the newspaper received a 2.6-terabyte dataset from an anonymous source.
 The dataset contained confidential information of a law firm offering the management of offshore companies.
 The newspaper in conjunction with the International Consortium of Investigative Journalists reviewed the data from the Panama Papers for over a year before publishing stories from it on 3 April 2016.

-In the late 2017, the newspaper released snippets from a 1.4-terabyte data set to be known as the Paradise Papers containing about 13.4 million documents, throwing light on the financial offshore jurisdictions, whose workings are unveiled, including Bermuda, the HQ of the main company involved, Appleby, corporate services provider Estera, corporate registries in Caribbean and Singapore-based international trust and corporate services provider, Asiaciti Trust.
+In late 2017, the newspaper released snippets from a 1.4-terabyte dataset to be known as the "Paradise Papers" containing about 13.4 million documents, throwing light on the financial offshore jurisdictions, whose workings are unveiled, including Bermuda, the headquarters of the main company involved, Appleby, corporate services provider Estera, corporate registries in the Caribbean and Singapore-based international trust and corporate services provider, Asiaciti Trust.
 It contains the names of more than 120,000 people and companies.
 The newspaper called in the International Consortium of Investigative Journalists to oversee the investigation.
-BBC Panorama and The Guardian are among the nearly 100 media groups investigating the papers.
+BBC Panorama and The Guardian were among the nearly 100 media groups investigating the papers.
 The leaked data covers seven decades, from 1950 to 2016.

-In May 2018, the German Press Council opened an inquiry to determine whether a Süddeutsche Zeitung cartoon which depicted Israeli Prime Minister Benjamin Netanyahu was anti-Semitic; readers had complained that the image "reminded them of the anti-Semitic language of Nazi times."
+In May 2018, the German Press Council opened an inquiry to determine whether a Süddeutsche Zeitung cartoon which depicted Israeli Prime Minister Benjamin Netanyahu was anti-Semitic; readers had complained that the image "reminded them of the anti-Semitic language of Nazi times".
 Süddeutsche Zeitung ended its decades-long collaboration with the cartoonist and apologized to readers, calling the cartoon a mistake.

+In August 2025, Süddeutsche Zeitung published an article questioning the authenticity of photographs of starving Palestinians in the Gaza Strip.